The Great Orchestra of Christmas Charity Foundation

 Nearly 650 000 000 PLN – this is how much we have spent on the medical devices which are now used in hospitals all around Poland.

-We have bought a total of 30 thousand modern medical devices.
+We have bought over 36 thousand pieces of modern medical devices.
 This means that statistically speaking every day 4 GOCC devices are delivered to a Polish hospital.
+Sometimes we have to use a lorry to deliver the equipment!

 100% of Polish infants are tested for hearing defects.
 Every child born in Poland is tested thanks to our equipment and program we instituted!